Ali-Fayed/Advanced-Swift-Networking-Layer/README.md

 - Modify responses before caching using ResponseCacher.
 - Rename JSON Objects to write clean and readable code.
 - Unit Test Implementation and mocking With ***[OHTTPstubs][OHTTPstubs]***
-- base for MVVM app
+- Base for MVVM app

 ## Important Notes: